Mitch Benn: Albums

-Mitch has released eight CDs to date: The Unnecessary Mitch Benn (1998), a collection of favourite live songs, recorded on a Walkman carried in his pocket at various gigs that year; Radio Face (2002), including material previously heard on Radio 2 and Radio 4; and, with the Distractions, Too Late To Cancel (2004), and Crimes Against Music (2005).
+Mitch has released eight CDs to date: The Unnecessary Mitch Benn (1998), a collection of favourite live songs, recorded on a MiniDisc machine carried in his pocket at various gigs that year; Radio Face (2002), including material previously heard on Radio 2 and Radio 4; and, with the Distractions, Too Late To Cancel (2004), and Crimes Against Music (2005).
 The single "Everything Sounds Like Coldplay Now" was released in September 2005 as a taster for the album, hitting the lower regions of the UK chart, and, as of December 2005, the video (see external link) is still receiving heavy rotation on the Paramount Comedy Channel.
-The Distractions are Kirsty Newton of the band Siskin (vocals, bass and keyboard) and Ivan Sheppard (drums), who replaced Tash Baylis (also of Weapons) in 2006.
+The Distractions are Kirsty Newton of the band Siskin (vocals, bass and keyboard) and Ivan Sheppard (drums), who replaced Tasha Baylis (also of Weapons) in 2006.
 Mitch provides most of the vocals and plays the guitar.
 As well as touring and releasing material, the band support Mitch Benn for some of his comedy programmes, such as the Mitch Benn's Crimes Against Music.

 In October 2007, a fifth album, The Official Edinburgh Bootleg 2007 (swiftly dubbed "The Brown Album" because of its mock brown paper cover art), recorded on the final night of his show at the Edinburgh Fringe, was made available exclusively to those who attended his autumn 2007 tour.

 In March 2008, Benn released the single "Happy Birthday War", to commemorate the fifth anniversary of the Iraq War, with an accompanying video.

 The release of his sixth album, Sing Like an Angel, coincided with his autumn 2008 tour of the same name.
 The title track, featuring Rick Wakeman on piano, was released as a single on iTunes on 1 September 2008.
 A video was produced to accompany the single.

 In October 2009, Benn released his seventh album, Where Next?.
-His seventh studio album, Breaking Strings, was released in March 2012.
+His eighth studio album, Breaking Strings, was released in March 2012.
 It features "I'm Proud of the BBC", "I Love My Phone", "The Library" and "Song for Europe".

+For Comic Relief in 2013, Mitch took on the challenge of writing, performing and producing an entire album in the space of 24 hours, starting at 9am on 15 March.
+The song titles were suggested by audience members of the Now Show, the whole process was live streamed and the finished work was released with all proceeds going to Comic Relief.

 Mitch Benn uses and endorses Line 6 guitars and amplification.
 His current on-stage rig consists of a Variax 700 (replacing the Variax 500 as seen on the cover of Crimes Against Music) played through a PodxtLive.

 Awards

-In 1995 Mitch Benn won the Best New Comedian competition at the Glastonbury Festival, and has played there every year since.
+In 1995 Mitch Benn won the Best New Comedian competition at the Glastonbury Festival, and played there every year until 2016.

 In May 2007 he won BBC Radio Merseyside's "Scouseology" award for his work on radio.